ko-build/ko/README.md

 **One of the goals of `ko` is to make containers invisible infrastructure.**
-Simply replace image references in your Kubernetes yaml with the import path for your Go binary, and `ko` will handle containerizing and publishing that container image as needed.
+Simply replace image references in your Kubernetes yaml with the import path for your Go binary prefixed with `ko://`, and `ko` will handle containerizing and publishing that container image as needed.

 For example, you might use the following in a Kubernetes `Deployment` resource: